sudrao/ublog/README.md

 The original (Rails 2.3.2) source code was a contribution from Cisco Systems, Inc. and is also available here.
 Select rails2 branch on sudrao/ublog.

-The current source is the Rails 3 version.
+The current source is the Rails 3.1 version.

-STATUS: Upgrade to Rails 3 in progress.
-Not all features are working as they were before.
+STATUS: Upgrade to Rails 3.1 mostly complete.
+Not all features are tested yet.

 LICENSE: MIT